Whit3HatHack3rArmy/3D_Print/README.md

 Clone the repository: git clone https://github.com/Whit3HatHack3rArmy/3D_Print.git Install the necessary dependencies listed in the documentation.
 Explore the projects and choose the one that resonates with your interests.

-Usage
-Refer to the individual project folders for specific usage instructions.

-Contributing
-We welcome contributions from the community!

 Join us on this exciting journey where hacking and innovation collide in the realm of 3D printing!
 Whit3HatHack3rArmy awaits your presence.
 Happy hacking!